 International Fellowship in Medical Education (IFME)

-Upon graduation from the FAIMER Institute or one of the FAIMER Regional Institutes, Fellows become eligible to apply for a financial award to pursue a masters in health professions education through the FAIMER Distance Learning program.
+Upon graduation from the FAIMER Institute or one of the FAIMER Regional Institutes, Fellows become eligible to apply for a financial award to pursue a master’s degree in health professions education through the FAIMER Distance Learning program.
 Applicants must have finished the two-year Fellowship, which includes the 12 months following the second residential session, by the January 1 IFME application deadline.

 As a professional advancement opportunity for FAIMER Institute or FAIMER Regional Institute graduates, the IFME program offers Fellows the opportunity to further develop skills in health professions education, continue to establish professional communities with other educators from around the world, and increase visibility at their home institutions.

 Directory of IFME Fellows, 2005 to Present

 |Ahuka Ona||Longombe||Universite de Kisangani||Democratic Republic of the Congo||2005|

 |Ana Lía||Vargas||Universidad Nacional de Cuyo||Argentina||2005|

 |Edwin||Nwobodo||Nnamdi Azikiwe University||Nigeria||2007|